maticnetwork/zkevm-docs/docs/step5-fullzkevm.md

 id: step5-fullzkevm
 title: Configuring The Prover And Services
 sidebar_label: Configure Prover
-description: The fifth step on launching your own zkEVM network on the Goerli testnet.
+description: The fifth step in launching your zkEVM network on the Goerli testnet.
 keywords:
   - polygon
   - zkEVM